rickynazarrudin/pozyx-smarthomesystem-ips/README.md

 	(c) IPS components, we have to prepare these three things before we could do indoor positioning: Map, tag device, and anchors.

 After getting all the data, this sub-system must parse those data to the database system.
 So we can play more with it!

 # 2. Database System
+- This sub-system used by the main system for storing all the raw data.
+Raw data is received data from indoor positioning system and didn't get any process yet by the system.
+In this project i am using MySQL database as my storage system.
+The figure below represents how i construct the database.

 # 3. Data Processing System
 # 4. Actuator System
 # 5. Android Application UI